bryon82/SailwindHooksHangMore/README.md

 If you throw the log line in the water first and then attach the chip log, speed measurement will continue.

-### Fish
+#### Fish

 Fish will dry while hung on a lamp hook.
-They will not dry out completely if unsalted.
+They will not dry out completely before rotting if unsalted.
 You can salt a fish before or after hanging it.
 <br>
 This is compatible with [CookedInfo](https://github.com/alesparise/CookedInfo-Sailwind-Mod).
 If you have it installed you will see the drying status.